apache/openwhisk-cli/README.md

 **Note:** For those who may have used the Gradle build previously, it has been re-engineered to no longer required Docker or Go to be pre-installed on your system.
-Using the [gogradle](https://github.com/gogradle/gogradle) plugin, the script now uses a go environment if you have it, but will also create a local Go environment if you do now.
+Using the [gogradle](https://github.com/gogradle/gogradle) plugin, Gradle now uses a prexisting Go environment to build if it can be located, or downloads and installs an environment within the build directory.

 To build with Gradle, open an terminal, go to the directory of OpenWhisk CLI home directory, and build the binary via the following command under Linux or